 If you prefer the idea of working for a company but doing that via the Internet from home or any other place you happen to be, there are lots of opportunities to earn money that way, too.

-This is a call center that hires customer service reps who work from their home.
-You need to check the site carefully, but generally, Liveops pays an hourly wage that isn’t great, but you have the opportunity to earn commissions on top of that.
+This call center hires customer service reps who work from their home.
+You need to check the site carefully, but generally, Liveops pays an hourly wage that isn’t great, but you can earn commissions on top of that.

-Think of all the things you do every day that require sight—things we take for granted because they have become so commonplace.
+Think of all the things you do daily that require sight—things we take for granted because they have become so commonplace.
 Things like browsing the web, reading a book, shopping for groceries.
 We take these activities for granted.
-For the blind or folks with low-vision, all of these activities require assistance.
+All of these activities require assistance for the blind or folks with low-vision.
 Aria is an online company that offers assistance to the blind.

 One website, Aira, provides that assistance virtually by offering help with their day-to-day routines to Aira members.
 An Aira agent must go through intensive training as a part of the recruitment process.
 Once hired, you will connect with Aria members via video calls.